What is JoJo’s Bizarre Adventure?

 It is a Wow! drawing for a Wow! moment.
 Its beauty catches our attention and makes our eyes linger on the page more than usual, further slowing us down.

 The second full-page panel on the left-hand page 139 is, on the other hand, quite a different one.
 It is almost a reverse shot where we can see the Cairo skyline and Dio from behind, staring at Kakyoin.
-Judging on his pose, not more than a fraction of a second has passed since the preceding panel.
-Though the abundance of details in the background makes our eyes linger even more, and that fraction seems to last much more longer.
+Judging by his pose, not more than a fraction of a second has passed since the preceding panel.
+However, the abundance of details in the background makes our eyes linger even more, and that fraction seems to last much longer.

 Not until we reach next spread, pages 140–141.
 Everything in the full-page panel on page 140 looks the same as on page 139.
 Frozen.
 Kakyoin’s balance is still precarious.
 Nothing has moved.
 Nothing but Dio Brando.
 That b*****d got rid of his rags, opened a gap in Hierophant Green’s minefield, and is now approaching Kakyoin.